Use your skills and earn money with your work

 what qualifies as a toy? there are chairs and lamps in the contest that not only are not toys, they would not appeal to kids at all. are we broadening the contest guidelines? because if so there should be an official statement, to let everyone know that nontoys are just as eligible as toys.

-Josh Mings 7 months ago
+Josh Mings over 12 years ago

 Hi Teigan, it definitely needs to have the appeal to younger children.
 As said in the suggestions above, " Think about aspects that make it both attractive to kid makers and older makers."
 In this case, there may be some that would not qualify.
 The judges will be part of deciding that, along with what lines up with the manufacturing guidelines for laser cut parts.
 I hope this answers you question!
 Good luck!!

-Eduardo Santos 6 months ago
+Eduardo Santos over 12 years ago

 I'm not able to see my project on the entries.
 How do I know that it is being considered for the challenge?